raoulbia-ai/mcp-server-for-intercom/README.md

 ## Features

-- Retrieve all support tickets (open and closed) with full conversation history
+- Retrieve all support tickets and conversations with full history
-- Filter tickets by creation date
+- Filter by customer, status, date range, and keywords
+- Search tickets and conversations by multiple criteria
-- Pagination support for handling large volumes of tickets
+- Automatic pagination for handling large volumes of data
 - Seamless integration with MCP-compliant AI assistants

 ## Disclaimer